Vijaya Wimalaratne: Death

 In July 1992, Major General Denzil Kobbekaduwa who was now General Officer Commanding Northern Sector and Brigadier Vijaya Wimalaratne who was the Commander, 21 "Jaffna" Brigade, began planning an offensive code named "Operation Final Countdown" to recapture the northern peninsula from the LTTE.
 Final preparations were underway and the senior commanders decided to visit Araly Point on Kayts which was the launching pad for the offensive.
 According to the official statement by the army, on their return, the Land Rover driven by Brigadier Vijaya Wimalaratne was destroyed by a land mine blast.
 Brigadier Wimalaratne was killed instantly along with Commodore (posthumously Rear Admiral) Mohan Jayamaha, Commander Northern Naval Area and seven others including Commander Asanga Lankathilaka, Lt.
 Colonels G.H.
 Ariyaratne, A. Palipahana, H.R.
 Stephen, all three battalion commanders and Major N.S.
 De Alwis, General Kobbekaduwa's ADC.
-General Kobbekaduwa was found alive critically wounded and transferred by helicopter to Colombo where he succumbed to his wounds.
+General Kobbekaduwa was found alive but critically wounded and transferred by helicopter to Colombo where he succumbed to his wounds.
 It has been claimed by Jane's Information Group that the assassination was by the LTTE.

 Funeral

-His funeral took place at the Colombo General Cemetery with full military honors, having been posthumously promoted to the rank of major general.
+Wimalaratne's remains were brought to Colombo and kept at his brother's residence for mourning.
+The funeral took place at the Colombo General Cemetery with full military honors.
+He was posthumously promoted to the rank of major general.

 Legacy

 General Vijaya Wimalaratne is considered as the founder of the Gajaba Regiment and one of the finest field commanders of the Sri Lanka Army.
 A statue of General Vijaya Wimalaratne was erected at Kiribathgoda Town.

+President Chandrika Kumaratunga, appointed a Presidential Commission of Inquiry, made up of Tissa Dias Bandaranayake (Chair), Justice D. P. S. Gunasekera and Gamini Ameratunga, High Court Judge to investigate the death of General Kobbekaduwa.
+A witness, Rohini Hathurusinghe gave evidence that Major General Vijaya Wimalaratne and Major General Ananda Weerasekara conspired to kill Kobbekaduwa with a bomb planted in his jeep, which caused a major national scandal.
+A report from the Criminal Investigation Department found Hathurusinghe's evidence could not be corroborated, yet Bandaranayake allowed her testimony.
+Justice Gunasekera and Ameratunga resigned from the commission.
+Televised, the commissioned became a media sensation and a statue of Wimalaratne was destroyed by a mob.
+Hathurusinghe changed her story and accused the Chairmen of the commission of getting her to falsely accuse the army officers.
+Although the validity of Hathurusinghe's evidence was questioned, The Asia Times commented that "a second and last Presidential Commission came up with highly speculative conclusions."